 My thanks to Horticultural Director Kyle Barnette for organizing the event and picking me up at the airport, to Susan Marus for a lovely dinner and enjoyable morning spent touring me through the city, and to Jackie Joye for driving me to the airport.
 I’m so glad to be returning to Charleston next Leap Year for my nephew’s wedding.

-The JMMDS blog is where you’ll find our latest news, information about our projects, links to articles by and about our studio, and posts written by Julie and our staff about landscape design, with tips, videos, how-to’s, project before & after images, and more.
+The JMMDS blog is where you’ll find personal essays by Julie Moir Messervy about her travels and the things that inspire her.
+You may also find JMMDS's news, information about our landscape design projects, links to articles by and about our studio, and more.
 Subscribe to receive email notifications when we post something new.